IoannRove/llm-tg-bot/README.md

-# Telegram Bot with Chat Context
+# Vibe coded Telegram Bot with Chat Context and LLM integration

 A Telegram bot that maintains chat context and responds when mentioned, built with Python 3.13, uv package manager, and Docker.